dlindahl/2018.jsconf.us/content/call-for-speakers.md

 All submissions are anonymized in an attempt to remove any conscious or unconscious biases towards the submitter.

-All submissions are reviewed and voted for by the organizers and volunteers.
+All submissions are reviewed and voted for by our organizers and volunteers.
 Each talk is categorized in one of several categories:

 * Data
 * Design
 * Infrastructure
+* AI/ML
+* UX/UI
 * JS Library
 * Mobile
 * Nerdcore
 * Other
 * Server-Side
-* UX/UI
 * WTF

 Each talk is rated on a scale from 1 to 10, taking into account the following criteria:

+* **Coherence and clarity of proposal**
 * Relevance to the JavaScript community
-* Coherence and clarity of proposal
 * Novelty and originality of the topic
 * Reasonably communicable in the time allotted